Working With You To Build A Better Future

 We will untangle these complex matters and apply them to your case to best defend your financial position.

-The duration of a same-sex divorce process in Texas can vary depending on several factors.
+A: The duration of a same-sex divorce process in Texas can vary depending on several factors.
 Under Texas law, the minimum amount of time for finalizing a divorce is 60 days from the date the divorce petition is filed.
 However, the timetable depends upon factors such as the willingness (or lack of willingness) of the couple to cooperate and negotiate an agreement, the complexity of the marital assets that must be divided, and the court’s schedule.

-What Is Second-Parent Adoption, And How Does It Affect A Divorce Case?
+Q: What Is Second-Parent Adoption, And How Does It Affect A Divorce Case?

-Second-parent adoption is a process that allows a nonbiological parent to become a legal parent to their partner’s biological or adoptive child.
+A: Second-parent adoption is a process that allows a nonbiological parent to become a legal parent to their partner’s biological or adoptive child.
 In the context of a divorce, a second-parent adoption can significantly impact custody and visitation rights.

 The nonbiological parent may have legal rights and responsibilities concerning the child, including custody, visitation and child support obligations, similar to those of a biological parent.
 Thus, in a divorce, issues related to children are more complex, as both partners may have legal parental rights that need to be addressed and adjudicated by the court.